 Sausage is a type of processed meat, which the International Agency for Research on Cancer (part of the World Health Organization) classifies as a carcinogen, something that causes cancer.
 What's more, the agency considers unprocessed red meat a probable carcinogen, something that probably causes cancer.

-People who ate 76 grams (about the size of one sausage link) of red and processed meat every day were observed to have a 20-percent higher risk of colorectal cancer than those who ate just 21 grams of meat in an April 2019 study published in the International Journal of Epidemiology.
+People who ate 76 grams (about the size of one sausage link) of red and processed meat every day were observed to have a 20 percent higher risk of colorectal cancer than those who ate just 21 grams of red and processed meat in an April 2019 study in the International Journal of Epidemiology.
 For every daily 25-gram serving of processed meat, equal to about a slice of bacon or ham, the risk of colorectal cancer rose by 19 percent.

 The American Institute for Cancer Research (AICR) recommends eating little, if any, processed meat for cancer prevention.